 - Using social monitoring and social listening to make well-informed decisions

-- Analyzing the performance of your content to create new strategies and/or contributing to the company’s PR policies
+- Analyzing the performance of your content to create new strategies and/or contribute to the company’s PR policies

 Now you know all about what exactly this job demands, some of you must be thinking about whether you can become one?
 What are the eligibility criteria or qualifications required?
 Is there a specific degree you need to hold or a particular course or diploma you need to have?
 All these questions must be springing into your head.

-Enroll in the Best Online Digital Marketing Course to know about essential web modules.
+Enroll in the Best Digital Marketing Course to know about essential web modules.

 Well, the happy news is you don’t need any specific qualifications to become one.
 But like many other jobs out there, a bachelor’s degree is usually required by many companies.
 Also, a degree in business management, marketing, media and communication, public relations, or digital marketing will work as icing on the cake.